Cohomology of $(\varphi,\Gamma)$-modules over pseudorigid spaces: Triangulations

 In other words, for any homomorphism $R\rightarrow R'$ with $R'$ a pseudoaffinoid artin local ring, $H_{\varphi,\Gamma_K}^0(D_{R'})$ is free of rank $1$ over $R'$, $H_{\varphi,\Gamma_K}^1(D_{R'})$ is free of rank $1+[K:\Q_p]$, and $H_{\varphi,\Gamma_K}^2(D_{R'})=0$; on residue fields, this implies that $H_{\varphi,\Gamma_K}^2(D_{R'/\mathfrak{m}_{R'}})=0$, so by Nakayama's lemma, $H_{\varphi,\Gamma_K}^2(D_{R'})=0$, as well.
 This implies that $H_{\varphi,\Gamma_K}^2(D)$ is locally free of rank $0$, so by the base change spectral sequence, the formation of $H_{\varphi,\Gamma_K}^1(D)$ commutes with arbitrary base change on $R$.
 It follows that $H_{\varphi,\Gamma_K}^1(D)$ is locally free of rank $1+[K:\Q_p]$, so the base change spectral sequence again implies that the formation of $H_{\varphi,\Gamma_K}^0(D)$ commutes with arbitrary base change on $R$, and we conclude that $H_{\varphi,\Gamma_K}^0(D)$ is locally free of rank $1$, as desired.

 We now prove that $\Gamma_D\rightarrow \Spa R$ is an isomorphism.
-In fact, it suffices to prove that $\Gamma_D$ is pseudoaffinoid.
-Indeed, since pseudoaffinoid rings are jacobson, an isomorphism of pseudoaffinoid spaces can be detected on the level of completed local rings at maximal points, and this follows from the result on artin local rings.
+In fact, it suffices to prove that $\Gamma_D$ is affinoid: by Theorem~\ref{thm: local isom aff}, an isomorphism of pseudoaffinoid algebras can be detected on the level of completed local rings, and by Proposition ~\ref{prop: char type artinian}, $\Gamma_D\rightarrow \Spa R$ induces an isomorphism on the completed local ring at every maximal point of $\Spa R$.

+Since $\Gamma_D$ is a Zariski-closed subspace of the quasi-Stein space $\widehat{K^\times}_R$, it is enough to show that that it is contained in an affinoid subspace.
+We replace $D$ with $\Ind_K^{\Q_p}D$.